Hierarchy of quantum correlations under non-Markovian dynamics

-The decay and the revival dynamics of quantum correlations of an entangled initial state under the influence of depolarizing channel is seen to be consistent with the hierarchy of nonlocal correlations as $q_{F_{lhv}}\leq q_B \leq q_{S_{2}}\leq q_{S_{3}}\leq q_{T}\leq q_E$.
-Fig.~\ref{nm_qsl_dp} brings out the effect of non-Markovian depolarizing quantum channel on the evolution of quantum speed time of Bell state.
+The decay and revival dynamics of quantum correlations of an entangled initial state under the influence of depolarizing channel is seen to be consistent with the hierarchy of QC.
+The channel parameter values for which measures of QC fail to capture the quantumness of the state are in the order $q_{F_{lhv}}\leq q_B \leq q_{S_{2}}\leq q_{S_{3}}\leq q_{T}\leq q_E$.
+The restoration of quantum correlations occurs in the reverse order ($q_E\leq q_{T}\leq q_{S_{3}}\leq q_{S_{2}}\leq q_B\leq q_{F_{lhv}}$).
+Initially, for a small value of noise parameter the state become entangled followed by the creation of other correlations in the increasing order of their strength.
+Fig.~\ref{nm_qsl_dp} brings out the effect of non-Markovian depolarizing quantum channel on the evolution of quantum speed limit time for Bell state; the oscillatory nature of $\tau_{QSL}$ is the signature of information backflow.
+In the case of unital non-Markovian depolarizing channel, we do not find a connection between $\tau_{QSL}$ and QC as seen for the non-unital amplitude damping channel.
+The decay of QC and the behavior of $\tau_{QSL}$ for depolarizing channel in the Markovian regime are given in Figs.~\ref{m_qc_dp} and ~\ref{nm_m_qsl_dp}, respectively.
+Purely damping behavior of QC and non-fluctuation of $\tau_{QSL}$ are due to the lack of backflow of information.